NCAR/CUPiD/README.md

 #### Specifying components

-If no component flags are provided, `--all` will be assumed and all component diagnostics listed in `config.yml` will be executed.
+If no component flags are provided, all component diagnostics listed in `config.yml` will be executed by default.
 Multiple flags can be used together to select a group of components, for example: `cupid-run -ocn -ice config.yml`.

 ### Timeseries File Generation